Oleh Shyriaiev: Career

 After completing his studies, Shyriaiev worked as a banker in Kharkiv from 2007 to 2014 in various positions.
 During 2008–2009, he completed his compulsory military service in the Ukrainian Air Force as a conscript, serving as a squad commander.
 He has also been involved in volunteering, public service, and organizing sports events in the Kharkiv region.

 He began his career during the separatist uprising in the Donbas in 2014, before the widespread adoption of drones.

 From 2014 to 2015, he served in the National Police of Ukraine as the commander of the Eastern Corps based in Kharkiv.
 In 2015, Shiryaev was deployed twice to Donetsk Oblast in Eastern Ukraine, where the Eastern Corps fought against pro-Russian forces during the Shyrokyne standoff.

+From 2018 to 2019, Shyriaiev was a "close associate" of pro-Russian politician Illia Kyva.

-During the full-scale invasion by Russian troops in March 2022, Shyriaiev initially served as an ordinary rifleman in the 228th battalion of the 127th Separate Brigade of the Territorial Defense Forces.
+During the Russian invasion of Ukraine in March 2022, Shyriaiev initially served as an ordinary rifleman in the 228th battalion of the 127th Separate Brigade of the Territorial Defense Forces.
 Then he became a company commander and defended Kharkiv.
 Shyriaiev's company took part in the Slobozhansk counteroffensive in the fall of 2022.

 In January 2023, Shyriaiev was appointed, first as commander of the 226th Battalion and in February as commander of the 225th battalion of the 127th Territorial Defense Brigade.
 In early March, the battalion was transferred to the 56th Separate Motorized Infantry Brigade and moved to the Bakhmut area, where the unit fought against the PMC Wagner.
 Under his command, the battalion was engaged in the defense near Bakhmut, Donetsk Oblast, and was later integrated into the Ground Forces as the 225th Separate Assault Battalion (SAB) in July 2023.
 Shyriaiev, call sign Sirko, led his battalion in several strategic operations across different fronts, including battles near Makiivka, Luhansk region, in the Kupiansk–Lyman direction and near Horlivka.
 Under Shyriaiev's command, the 225th SAB took part in the Battle of Chasiv Yar in 2024.
 In August 2024, the unit advanced into Kursk Oblast of the Russian Federation and captured major territory.
 Shyriaiev's 225th regiment was among the first units to have entered Kursk.
 This was the first ground invasion of Russia by a foreign power since World War II.
 Shyriaiev developed an armoured combat suit to protect troops from drone attacks led by Russian troops.
 The suit uses a combination of kevlar and other materials that have the ability to absorb the impact of shrapnel, which has become the main battlefield threat because of the proliferation of drones.

 In February 2025, the 225th SAB was reorganized into the 225th Separate Assault Regiment (SAR) of the Ground Forces of the Armed Forces of Ukraine.
 Shyriaiev was appointed as the regimental commander.

 In May 2025, a British drone, StormShroud air system, went into operation to disrupt enemy radar at long range and allow combat jets to attack targets unseen.
 Ukraine has sent drone instructors to Britain to teach both Ukrainian and British soldiers how to defend against unmanned air vehicles.